cgkv-rehoboth/stek/README.md

 [Documentation](https://django-fiber.readthedocs.io/en/master/index.html) - [GitHub](https://github.com/django-fiber/django-fiber)

 ##### Setup
 Use Fiber to generate pages with custom content, which can be editted inline or in the admin.
-All public pages use Fiber, so when installing Django, make sure you create these pages inside Fiber:
+All public pages use Fiber, so when installing Django, make sure you create the following pages inside Fiber OR you just apply the fixture from `src/base/fixtures/fiber_001.json` with the command:
+`python src/manage.py loaddata fiber_001.json`.
+When loaded, you are done setting up and you can skip these next steps:
 1. Create the pages in Fiber directing to the following URLs (actually the named route is used).
 These are hardcoded in the public views.py.
   - `"index"`
   - `"kerktijden"`